MerosCrypto/Meros/docs/Protocol/Merit.md

 Every Block whose height modulo 5 is 0 has a corresponding Checkpoint.
 The Checkpoint's signers must represent a majority of the Unlocked and Pending Merit, where the signature is created by signing the Block hash.
 Without a Checkpoint, a Blockchain cannot advance.

 Even with Checkpoints, Blockchain reorganizations can happen if a different, valid chain has a higher cumulative difficulty.
-In the case the cumulative difficulties are the same, the Blockchain whose tail Block has the lower hash is the proper Blockchain.
+In the case the cumulative difficulties are the same, the Blockchain whose fork Block has the lower hash is the proper Blockchain.

 Checkpoints are important, not just to make 51% attacks harder, but also to stop people without Merit from being able to replace a Transaction via chain reorganization and defaulting manipulation.
 A Transaction can be replaced by having it verified via normal operation, then wiping out all the Blocks that archive its Verifications, and then adding in Blocks which have a competing Transaction default.
 Once the Transaction defaults, it is finalized, even if the original Verifications are eventually archived on the Blockchain.
 Since every Transaction has a Checkpoint during the time it takes to default, attackers cannot use a momentary hash power surge to force a Transaction to be verified.